Want The Best Irish Coffee Recipe?

 When asked if the coffee was Brazilian, he replied that it wasn’t.
 It was “Irish coffee,”and the name stuck.
 You can get more on that story in Felicity Cloake’s article (2).

 What’s In An Irish Coffee?

 The Coffee – While you can use espresso, it’s a powerful addition to what is already a strongly-flavoured drink.
 We recommend a batch of regular brewed coffee.

 “Only Irish coffee provides in a single glass all four essential food groups: alcohol, caffeine, sugar, and fat.”

 The Sweetener– which is essential here, whether you’re a fan of sweet coffee or not.
-It’s not only for the flavor, though – it actually helps keep the cream floating on top!
+It’s not only for the flavour, though – it actually helps keep the cream floating on top!
 Some recipes use straight white sugar while others use brown sugar, molasses, or a combination of sweeteners.